BramVan-Oosterhout/katacoda-scenarios/foswiki/meta/step1.md

 The table above presents the circumstances when the meta data is created by Foswiki as part of actions in the user interface.
 You can add meta data to a topic by typing the correct entry directly into the editor.
 The percent (in _%META_) must be in column 1 for the meta data to be recognised.
-This technique can be used in a template topic (a topic which name ends in Template, like !BookPartTemplate).